 The Beauregard-Keyes House

-The Beauregard-Keyes House, restored by writer, Francis Parkinson Keyes, is a raised Creole Cottage style but large by French Quarter standards.
+The Beauregard-Keyes House was restored by writer Francis Parkinson Keyes.
+It is a raised Creole Cottage style but is large by French Quarter standards.
 It’s the second oldest structure in the French Quarter and maybe the region, aside from the convent across the street.
-It’s also unique for its vast garden in a place where houses are stacked on top of each other, and gardens are very small or nonexistant.
+It’s also unique for its vast garden.
+This is where houses are stacked on top of each other.
+Gardens are very small or non-existent.

 Find it at 1113 Chartres Street.
 Admission is $10.

 The Old Ursuline Convent is the oldest building in the Mississippi Valley.
 Constructed by French Colonial Engineers in the early 1750s.
-The convent is a National Historic Landmark, considered the finest surviving example of French Colonial public architecture in the country and the only French building in the French Quarter.
+The convent is a National Historic Landmark.
+It is considered the finest surviving example of French Colonial public architecture in the country.
+It is also the only French building in the French Quarter.

 Find it at 1112 Chartres Street.
 Admission is $8.

 The Cathedral-Basilica of Saint Louis, aka St. Louis Cathedral in Jackson Square, is the oldest cathedral in continuous use in the United States.
 The Cathedral is open from 9 to 4 daily, with mass at noon.
-Self-guided brochures at the entrance for $1 will give you a detailed history of the elaborate interior, or docents will give you free information if you ask.
+Self-guided brochures at the entrance for $1 offer a detailed history of the elaborate interior.
+Alternatively, ask the docents, and they will provide free information.
 Donations to the church are always welcome.

 Frenchmen Street